The Battery Coastal Resilience

 Timeline

 Final design was completed in Fall 2022 and preconstruction/exploratory work was completed in 2023.
-Construction will occur through two phases of partial wharf closures to minimize disruptions to park activity and maintain wharf ferry services.
-Phase 1 is scheduled to begin in 2024.
-Phase 2 is scheduled to begin once Phase 1 concludes in Summer 2025.
+Construction is occurring through two phases of partial wharf closures to minimize disruptions to park activity and maintain wharf ferry services.
+Phase 1 began in 2024 and will conclude in 2025.
+Phase 2 is scheduled to begin in 2026 and anticipated to conclude in 2027.
 Additional updates to the construction schedule and closure information will be posted.

 Learn More about The Battery Coastal Resilience Project